Spitfire-Frozone/Dungeons-and-Dragons/Isle-of-the-Forsaken/Session-0.md

 *vision fades*

 ## Past Vision

-We awake in a vision of the past.
-We are now.
+They awake in a vision of the past.
+They are now.
 Paelias, Vani (me), Sora, Vola-shumo, Orla, Baern.
-We are opposite a table from a Vistra Hardheart who says that we need to buy time for the mages to prepare banishment spells to banish the dragons.
+They are opposite a table from a Vistra Hardheart who says that they need to buy time for the mages to prepare banishment spells to banish the dragons.

-Now that we think about it, we know our new compansions, and we have always known them.
-We have some influence about how this dream goes.
-We ready ourselved for battle against Tiamat.
-Our horses have been prepared and we ride for battle.
+Now that they think about it, they know our new compansions, and they have always known them. they have some influence about how this dream goes. they ready ourselved for battle against Tiamat.
+Our horses have been prepared and they ride for battle.

 *vision fades*

-We ride out through the city and Vistra Hardheart greets us by the gate,
+They ride out through the city and Vistra Hardheart greets us by the gate,
 ~~~
 Vistra: If you manage to stop the dragon and save our civilisation, it will owe you a great debt.
 ~~~
 *vision fades*

 Vast armies are facing dragons in open fields.
 There are far too many dragons for us to possibly win.
-Thunder rocks our bodies as we see the largest dragon we have ever seen, towering over even the ancient dragons.
+Thunder rocks our bodies as they see the largest dragon they have ever seen, towering over even the ancient dragons.
 It is a 5 headed dragon of Black, Blue, Green, Red, White.
 It is accompanied by three smaller dragons; a red one a white one and a green one.

 ~~~
 Paelias: If we survive this, the first rounds on me!

 Vani: I'll hold you to that.
 ~~~
-The dragons are riding past us and we try to get their attention.
+The dragons are riding past us and they try to get their attention.
 Vola-Shump conjours up a storm with a northern wind to try and impede the dragons.
 Paelius and Vani petition Tiamat to face us in battle rather than go for the city.
 Orla-Nim opens up a portal to a nearly fortress and she and Baern jump in it.
 Vani heads straight for Tiamat and tries to fire an arrow but it misses.
 Orla-Nim She then manages to get Tiamat's attention by casting crown of stars into her side, and Tiamat heads for the fortress where the attack came from and claps her good.
 The portal dissapears.

 Orla-Nim is healed by Baern and then Tiamat then breaths cold on the tower freezing and killing the horses.
 Meanwhile the white dragon lands and Paelius engages it in combat slashing it with her swords and conjours a magic weapon to attack it as well.
 Seeing her teammate in battle, Vani then rides to the back of the dragon leaps of her horse, clambers up the back of the White dragon, and slices through it's neck, killing the white dragon.
 The Green Dragon then lands and poison breaths us.
 Vola-shump attacks the Green and Red dragons with a Prismatic Ray.
 Orla-Nim then Dimension Doors with Baern out of combat with Tiamat to behind the red dragon to attack it with a Crown of Stars.
 Tiamat then comes to party and hevers 5ft above the ground above Paelias and Vani.
 The Red Dragon then in response breaths fire on Orla-Nim and Baern, and Baern falls unconscious.
 Tiamat then breaths a massive cone of poisons hitting the green and red dragons, Vani, Paelias and Sora.